inds-inc/inds-inc.github.io/sendexplorer.md

 -   Multi-study Treemap visualization facilitating recognition and communication of patterns in histopathology findings.

-**SEND Explorer Warehouse™** includes all of the above features as well
+**
-as:
+SEND Explorer® Warehouse** includes all of the above features as well as:

 -   Administrative tool to allow term reconciliation, to view/modify mapped terms, to specify unit transformations, and to identify